cesbit/trender/README.md

 Using variable
 --------------
-Variable in a template is prefixed with an `@` and optionally can be closed with an `!` exclamation mark.
+Variable in a template are prefixed with an `@` and optionally can be closed with an `!` exclamation mark.
 A variable can only include alphabetic characters, digits and underscores.
 (And a `.`, but this has a special meaning to select nested variable).
 If you want to use a `@` as a symbol in the template, add `!` as an escape character.

 Examples:
 ```python